DV

 What is the difference between MARA and MARO?

-MARA (Marathon Digital Holdings Inc.) tracks — with an income strategy, while MARO (YieldMax MARA Option Income Strategy ETF) tracks Marathon Digital (MARA) with a covered call approach.
+MARA (Marathon Digital Holdings Inc.) is a stock, while MARO (YieldMax MARA Option Income Strategy ETF) tracks Marathon Digital (MARA) with a covered call approach.
 They are issued by — and YieldMax respectively.

 Can I hold both MARA and MARO?